subramanyampv/kamino/README.md

 The Confluence Cloud REST API currently does not offer a way of creating a page based on a template or a blueprint.
-Therefore, the template that is used is hardcoded in the Python code of kddbot.
+Therefore, the template that is used is hard-coded in the Python code of kddbot.

 ## Resources